Mu-L/the-mirror/README.md

-# Update: From Godot to the Next Era
+# Update, Jul 2025: From Godot to the Next Era

 We've announced more details about our new Mirror Engine, a TypeScript game engine.
 [Sign up for the alpha here](https://mirrorengine.io/alpha-signup).

 [![Mirror Engine is a new TypeScript game engine](https://img.youtube.com/vi/knxeNfux4lE/0.jpg)](https://www.youtube.com/watch?v=knxeNfux4lE)

-# Update: Nov 2024
+# Update, Nov 2024: Transitioning from Godot

 We've made the extremely difficult decision to transition from Godot but we have exciting things in store.
 Check out our "Thank You & Technical Reflections" below.